D. B. Cooper: Hijacking

-On Thanksgiving Eve, November 24, 1971, a man carrying a black attaché case approached the flight counter for Northwest Orient Airlines at Portland International Airport.
-Using cash, the man bought a one-way ticket on Flight 305, a thirty-minute trip north to Seattle–Tacoma International Airport (Sea-Tac).
+On November 24, 1971 (Thanksgiving Eve), a man approached the flight counter for Northwest Orient Airlines at Portland International Airport.
+Using cash, the man bought a one-way ticket on Flight 305, a 30-minute trip north to Seattle–Tacoma International Airport (Sea-Tac).
 On his ticket, the man listed his name as "Dan Cooper".
-Eyewitnesses described Cooper as a white male in his mid-40s, with dark hair and brown eyes, wearing a black or brown business suit, a white shirt, a thin black tie, a black raincoat and brown shoes.
-Carrying a briefcase and a brown paper bag, Cooper boarded Flight 305, a Boeing 727-100 (FAA registration N467US).
-Cooper took seat 18-E in the last row and ordered a drink, a bourbon and 7-Up from a flight attendant.
+Eyewitnesses described Cooper as a white male in his mid-40s, with dark hair and brown eyes, wearing a black or brown business suit, a white shirt, a thin black tie, a black raincoat, and brown shoes.
+Carrying a black attaché case and a brown paper bag, Cooper boarded Flight 305, a Boeing 727-100 (FAA registration N467US).
+Cooper took seat 18-E in the last row and ordered a drink, a bourbon and 7-Up, from a flight attendant.

-With a crew of six (consisting of Captain William A. Scott, First Officer William "Bill" J. Rataczak, Flight Engineer Harold E. Anderson and flight attendants Alice Hancock, Tina Mucklow and Florence Schaffner) and thirty-six passengers aboard, including Cooper, Flight 305 left Portland on-schedule at 2:50 pm PST.
+Including Cooper, Flight 305 had 36 passengers aboard and a crew of six: Captain William A. Scott, First Officer William "Bill" J. Rataczak, flight engineer Harold E. Anderson, and flight attendants Alice Hancock, Tina Mucklow and Florence Schaffner.
+Flight 305 left Portland on schedule at 2:50 pm PST.
 Shortly after takeoff, Cooper handed a note to flight attendant Schaffner, who was sitting in the jump seat at the rear of the airplane, directly behind Cooper.
 Assuming the note was a lonely businessman's telephone number, Schaffner dropped the note unopened into her purse.
 Cooper then leaned toward her and whispered, "Miss, you'd better look at that note.
 I have a bomb."

 Schaffner opened the note.
 In neat, all-capital letters printed with a felt-tip pen, Cooper had written, "Miss—I have a bomb in my briefcase and want you to sit by me."
 Schaffner returned the note to Cooper, sat down as he requested, and asked quietly to see the bomb.
-He opened his briefcase, and she saw two rows of four red cylinders, which she assumed were dynamite.
-Attached to the cylinders were a wire and a large, cylindrical battery, which resembled a bomb.
+Cooper opened his attaché case, and Schaffner saw what appeared to be a bomb: a large cylindrical battery attached with wires to two rows of four red cylinders she assumed were dynamite.